Isigny-sur-Mer

+Isigny-sur-Mer (/fr/; 'Isigny-on-Sea') is a commune in the Calvados department in the Normandy region of northwestern France.
+It is on the departmental border with Manche, on both the Aure and Vire rivers, which join at Isigny; this fertile grassland region makes it renowned for its dairy products, including butters and creams.

-It is part of the communauté de communes Isigny-Omaha Intercom, the 59 communes of which have a combined population of 27,181.
+It is the most populous commune of the Communauté de communes Isigny-Omaha Intercom, which is seated at the more central Le Molay-Littry.
+The 59 communes have a combined population of 27,181; Isigny has a population of 3,543.

-Geography and economy
+Geography

 Situated in the fertile grassland region – known as the Baie des Veys – which constitutes the joint estuary of four rivers, Isigny is an important centre of the dairy industry.
 The town is famous for its AOC butter and cream, as well as for the production of Mimolette, Pont-l'Évêque, Camembert, and Trésor d'Isigny cheeses, among others, made by the Isigny Sainte-Mère co-operative.
-Oysters have been extensively cultivated in the nearby waters of the Baie des Veys since the mid 20th century.
-A major river, the Vire, passes through the commune.
+Oysters have been extensively cultivated in the nearby waters of the Baie des Veys since the mid-20th century.

+A major river, the Vire, borders the commune to the west and marks the departmental border with Manche.